hannorein/rebound/docs/c_randomsamplingfunctions.md

 ```

 # Normal
-This function returns a random number drawn from a normal distribution centered on zero and with variance `variance`.
+This function returns a random number drawn from a normal distribution centerd on zero and with variance `variance`.
 It uses the algorithm by D.E.
 Knut, 1997, The Art of Computer Programming, Addison-Wesley.
 ```c
 double reb_random_normal(struct reb_simulation* r, double variance);